Optimize your fulfillment operation with multi carrier shipping software

 Get the idea?
 The measurement of all those actions is how modern ecommerce companies gain sophisticated metrics and analytics that set them apart from the competition.
 It’s really hard for Office Depot to know which pen the customer wanted when passing through Aisle 12 at the store down the street, for example.

-The big “ah-ha!” for ecommerce companies is data = measurement, and ecommerce companies inherently have a lot of data!
+The big “ah-ha!” moment for ecommerce companies is data = measurement, and ecommerce companies inherently have a lot of data!
 To take advantage of it, and create metrics and analytics that boost your business, you need to store the data in a structured way and connect it with other sources of data.

 Metrics are quantifiable measurements that give a standardized value.
 For example, “Out-of-Stock-Bounce-Rate” is a metric, and is the culmination of the measurements from our previous story.
 By stringing together the data, a supply chain manager can create this metric with a statement like “17% of the time a customer visited a product page, we were out of stock, and they immediately left the site.”
 That’s a metric.

-Key Performance Indicators (KPI) are simply your most important metrics.
+Key Performance Indicators (KPIs) are simply your most important metrics.
 It might be stock levels, inbound cost-per-unit, NPS scores, whatever.
 You might check other metrics monthly, but you look at KPIs on a weekly or even daily basis.

 Analytics adds context to a collection of metrics to inform future decision making.
 Continuing our story, let’s suppose the supply chain manager ended contracts with 10 suppliers last month because the company didn’t believe there was demand anymore for those 10 products.
-But by digging into the “Out-of-Stock-Bounce-Rate” and combining with other data, the manager notices that over half of the bounces are for one of the suspended products.
-The manager can take this insight and demonstrate a missed revenue opportunity, and perhaps restart negotiations with that supplier.
+But by digging into the “Out-of-Stock-Bounce-Rate” and combining it with other data, the manager notices that over half of the bounces are for one of the suspended products.
+The manager can take this insight, demonstrate a missed revenue opportunity, and perhaps restart negotiations with that supplier.

-The four families of metrics and analytics
+The four families of metrics you’ll find in supply chain analytics tools

 There are four types of metrics and analytics, but for the purpose of this next section, we’ll just call everything analytics.

-Each type builds on the previous type towards more automated decision making.
+Each type builds on the previous type towards more automated decision-making.
 While full automation is a dream scenario for many businesses, it simply isn’t practical, so all four types play a role in a modern data-driven company.

 Descriptive